UBC-DSCI/ubc-data-science-minor-faq/README.md

 *Formal approval for the Data Science Minor is pending.
 In anticipation of approval, we are moving forward with admissions at this time.*

+What are the prereqs for DSCI 310?
+> There was an inconsistency between UBC Calendar and our website.
+It is being fixed now.
+The correct prereqs for DSCI  310 are:
+>  - _DSCI 100 and either (a) one of CPSC 203, CPSC 210 or CPEN 221 or (b) one of MATH 210, ECON 323 and one of CPSC 107, CPSC 110_

 I have filled out the application form for the Data Science Minor, is there anything else I should do?
 > Yes.
 Please make sure to complete any requirements for admission into a minor program from your home faculty.
 For example, the Faculty of Science students must fill out the form for [Science Minor: Minor in another Science specialization](https://ubc.ca1.qualtrics.com/jfe/form/SV_9yOGsxLDg6FH6bH) by May 15th.